top of page

 We disagree with the amount of residential development that will be allowed above commercial spaces.
 In our community, commercial buildings along major arteries such as Northern Boulevard typically have two stories above the commercial first floor; we are concerned with the excessive density that would accompany increases to three and four stories above the commercial first floor.

-Our community of some 250 single-family homes is entirely within what City of Yes designates as a transit-oriented development zone, because of our proximity to the Little Neck Long Island Railroad station.
-But in Little Neck, there are appropriate places for high density development just a few blocks away along Northern Blvd. (with good bus service), and also along Little Neck and Marathon Parkways.
+Our community of some 250 single-family homes is entirely within what City of Yes designates as a transit-oriented development (TOD) zone, because of our proximity to the Little Neck Long Island Railroad station.
+We are opposed to allowing 3-5 story apartments on most corner properties throughout our community.
+Here in Little Neck, there are appropriate places for high density development just a few blocks away along Northern Blvd. (with good bus service), and also along Little Neck and Marathon Parkways.
 Indeed, Little Neck Parkway immediately south of the LIRR station already has extensive three-story multi-family housing.
 The City of Yes ignores such important local realities.

 It is important to understand that existing zoning throughout New York City is currently sufficient, if more fully utilized, to provide the number of additional units that the Mayor and the Planning Commission are seeking.
 It is not necessary to eliminate the relatively small amount of single-family zoned areas in the City to accommodate the legitimate need for additional housing.